joethorley/ranmr/README.md

 replicate_results("report")
 ```

-To replicate the results with the same analysis settings
+To replicate the results with the same analysis settings and
-as the manuscript:
+figure font family as the manuscript:
 ```
-replicate_results("paper", parallel = TRUE)
+extrafont::font_import() # if you haven't done this already on your machine replicate_results("paper", parallel = TRUE, base_family = "Arial")
 ```

 ## Information